Circuit Insights: Towards Interpretability Beyond Activations: Methodology

-\textbf{Circuit-Based Clustering} A single feature often responds to multiple concepts, which may be entangled and hard to interpret.
-Semantic clustering of activations in embedding space is insufficient, as it ignores the causal, circuit-level mechanisms.
+\textbf{Circuit-Based Clustering} In order to simplify the explanation task further, we want the explainer LLM to receive clear, monosemantic inputs.
+However, a single feature can respond to multiple entangled concepts, which remain hard to interpret even in SAEs \citep{kopf2025capturing}.
+Semantic clustering of activations in embedding space is not always sufficient, since it ignores the underlying causal, circuit-level mechanisms.

-We propose \emph{circuit-based clustering}: for each input, we collect contributing elements, such as transcoder features and token/attention head pairs via Equation~(\ref{gemma-attribution}) and Equation~(\ref{attn_attribution}) respectively, including significant transcoder features $(l',i')$ and attention head contributions $(l,h,\Delta)$, where $\Delta$ is the relative token position.
+We propose \emph{circuit-based clustering}: for each input, we collect contributing elements, such as transcoder features and token/attention head pairs via Eq.~(\ref{gemma-attribution}) and Eq.~(\ref{attn_attribution}) respectively.
+Significant features $(l',i')$ and attention head contributions $(l,h,\Delta)$, where $\Delta$ is the relative token position, are combined into a single vector.
 Sparse activations ensure that each input has only a few contributors.

 To reduce noise, we apply a frequency filter, retaining a feature or head only if it appears in at least a fraction $\rho$ of inputs: $\frac{|\{ j : f \in S_j \}|}{N} \ge \rho$, where $S_j$ is the contribution set for input $j$.
 This step removes features and heads that contribute only for isolated inputs and are unlikely to reflect consistent circuit-level behavior relevant to the feature activation, as well as reduces the size of the set, making subsequent clustering more robust and computationally efficient.